FrancescoLR/MS-lesion-segmentation/README.md

 # For the GPU version `source $(pwd)/niftynet-gpu/bin/activate`
 ```

-Example command for inference, which follows the settings in the configuration file: <br />

-`net_run inference -c path_to/config_file.ini  -a niftynet.application.segmentation_application.SegmentationApplication` <br />

-Further instructions are present in the [NiftyNet website](https://niftynet.readthedocs.io/en/dev/).
 A configuration file and a trained model are provided in separate folders in the root directory.
+For inference co-register FLAIR and MP2RAGE images and place them in newly created folders data/FLAIR and data/MP2RAGE, respectively.
+Then, run: <br />

+`net_run inference -c path_to/MS-lesion-segmentatin/Configuration file/config_network.ini  -a niftynet.application.segmentation_application.SegmentationApplication` <br />

+The segmentations will be saved to `data/inference/`.
+Additional parameters can be set in the configuration file `Configuration file/config_network.ini`.

+Further instructions and commands to train a network on new data are present in the [NiftyNet website](https://niftynet.readthedocs.io/en/dev/).

 ## License